MGasiorowskii/MinifyURL/README.md

 ✅ Configurable length of generated short links
 ✅ Duplicate handling – returns an existing short link instead of creating a new one
 ✅ Redirect from a short link to the original URL
 ✅ Dockerized – ready to run in a container

-### 🎯 Optional Enhancements
-🔹 Link visit statistics (number of accesses)
+✅ Link visit statistics (number of accesses)
-🔹 User information tracking (IP, user agent)
+✅ User information tracking (IP, user agent)

 ## 📦 Installation